3mdeb/openpower-foundation-website/content/specifications/isa.md

 draft: false
 ---

-The Power Instruction Set Architecture (ISA) Version is a specification that describes the architecture used for the IBM POWER processor.
+The Power Instruction Set Architecture (ISA) Version is a specification that describes the architecture used by POWER processors.
-It defines the instructions the processors execute.
+It defines the instructions the processor executes.

 It is comprised of three books and a set of appendices.
 - Book I
   - Power ISA User Instruction Set Architecture, covers the base instruction set and related facilities available to the application programmer.